Olive Trees Are “Next Big Thing” Tree Taking Over the Design World (& How To Take Care of It)

 Allow the top inch of soil in the pot to try out in between waterings.
 Olive trees, since they are native to the Mediterranean, are particularly suited to drier air (like the kind found in most homes), so they don’t need to be misted.

 If you want your olive tree to provide you with actual olives, as well as looking pretty, make sure the variety you buy is fruit-bearing and not purely ornamental.
-The folks at Food52 recommend the Arbequina or Picholine varieties.
-According to HGTV, olive trees need to be placed outside for a few months in order to set fruit (it has to do with the change in temperatures), so your mileage may vary.
+Try the Arbequina or Picholine varieties.
+Olive trees need to be placed outside for a few months in order to set fruit (it has to do with the change in temperatures), so your mileage may vary.

 The Bad News